 iExploreScience is all about those NGSS-aligned resources that you’ve been told to use but no one has provided.
 It’s where you can find instructional materials, lesson plans, and professional development that is actually based on the Next Generation Science Standards — from the DCIs to the PEs to the SEPs. iExploreScience resources will engage your students and challenge them to become 21st century science learners, fostering their ability to think critically and develop their own understandings.
-If you are looking for top-notch products designed specifically to meet the NGSS, you’re in the right place.
+If you are looking for top-notch products and professional development workshops designed specifically to meet the NGSS, you’re in the right place.

 Join our Facebook Community to get in on the conversation.

-My Story: Nicole VanTassel from IExploreScience
+My Story: Nicole VanTassel from iExploreScience

 When you create a website, you’re supposed to make an “About Me” page.
 I have always struggled with what to write in things like that – little blurb biographies you have to do for your school websites, applications, program award pamphlets, so on and so forth.
 It can kind of be hard to figure out a balance between being “professional” and “personal.”
 Do I tell you I’m really into pretty pens and decorating my planner?
 If I mention the awards I’ve received, does it sound like I’m bragging?
 If I don’t mention the awards I’ve received, have I lost out on an opportunity to prove I know what I’m talking about?
 I may be overthinking this, but I find those kind of blurbs difficult.

 Since I’ve gotta write it though, I’m going to fall back on being “real” — and just tell you a bit about my story.
-I am a science teacher, curriculum developer, instructional resource maker, STEM program educator, wife, and mother to two little monsters.
+I am a science teacher, curriculum developer, instructional resource maker, teacher educator, wife, and mother to two little monsters.
 I am not always all of those things at one time, but those are the many hats I’ve worn.

 I have worked in education in various roles for the last 11 years – everything from summer camp counselor and preschool teacher (while I was in grad school) to full-time teaching positions in English/Language Arts, Social Studies, Integrated Science, Earth/Space and Environmental Science classrooms.
-(Confession: I never know which of those subjects requires capitalization, and I also think it looks weird when just one isn’t capitalized, so I just capitalized them all!)
+(Confession: I never know which of those subjects require capitalization, and I also think it looks weird when just one isn’t capitalized, so I just capitalized them all!)
 I didn’t start my undergrad degree planning to teach, but through a series of fortunate events, I kind of fell into it, and I have loved teaching ever since.
 Don’t get me wrong – my first year in I very nearly quit the profession entirely (that first year is a nightmare!) – but I made it through, and education (particularly science education) is absolutely my passion.
 Under that broad umbrella, middle schoolers are definitely my favorite.

 I started my career teaching in an urban school district in North Carolina, moved back home to Pennsylvania where I worked in a private school, and then switched back over to an urban school district in my hometown.
 While that first teaching job nearly broke me, without a doubt it forced me to develop the classroom management skills that made my positions in Pennsylvania so enjoyable (and allowed me to handle all the hands-on activity that comes with a science classroom), and I came to LOVE working with my “challenging” kids.
 I wouldn’t have left my “city kids” for any suburban district in the area.